Quick Summary

 The ozone layer in the stratosphere absorbs harmful ultraviolet rays (UV-B and UV-C), protecting organisms from DNA damage.
 Additionally, atmospheric gases scatter and absorb cosmic and solar radiation, shielding the Earth’s surface.

-The atmosphere of Earth is essential for the water cycle, enabling evaporation, condensation, and precipitation.
-It helps distribute freshwater, making agriculture and human survival possible.
+The Earth’s atmosphere is essential for the water cycle, enabling evaporation, condensation, and precipitation.
+It also helps distribute freshwater, making agriculture and human survival possible.

 Greenhouse gases like carbon dioxide and water vapor maintain Earth’s average temperature by trapping solar heat.
 This stabilizes climate patterns, ocean currents, and seasonal changes.